 Once they had all calmed down once again, they welcomed Remus and Peter with hugs and questions about their summer.
 Remus glanced behind him and noticed that Sam North was glaring at them, particularly at Kirsty.
 "Why is Sam glaring at us?" he asked Kirsty.
 "Well, you?" he amended.

 "I'll tell you later," replied Kirsty with a grin, as the Hogwarts Express came speeding down the track to take them to their final year of schooling.
 The crowd of students immediately rushed towards the steam engine train hoping to get a good, if not their favourite, compartment.
 The gang seemed to be the only ones who didn't rush.
-They knew full well that no one would dare go near their cabin.
+They knew full well that no one would dare go near their compartment.
 In fact, anyone that tried to go near it would be probably be severely hexed into next Sunday, a fact of which Lily highly disapproved.

 As they began to walk towards the train together, Sirius started to sing his new favourite song, Night Fever.
 After the first few words, James joined in, and in moments, Kirsty, Emma and Peter were all singing along, as well as dancing outrageously.
 Lily and Remus immediately walked off ahead of them, adamantly pretending that they didn't know the weirdoes behind them.